futurewei-cloud/alcor-int/mizar-programming-flow.md

   * are we calling this for loop too many times after the first 1.2.1. call?
   * if yes, I guess it doesn't hurt a lot to program the same thing multiple times.

 ## 2. controller.create_network(self, vni, netid, cidr, switches):
         """
         Creates a network in a VPC identified by VNI.
         1. Call create_network in that VPC
         2. For that network, call add_switch for each switch in the list
         """
-* for each switch in the input routers list
+* for each switch in the input switches list
   * call 2.1 self.add_switch(vni, netid, s)

 ### 2.1. controller.add_switch(self, vni, netid, s):